jadegosar/jadegosar.github.io/index.md

 [Collegiate Men's Basketball Team KPI Reporting](https://github.com/jadegosar/Collegiate_MBB_KPI_Reporting)

-<small>Project completed for a DI Collegiate Mens Basketball Team with the purpose of...</small>
+<small>Project completed for a DI Collegiate Mens Basketball Team with the purpose of identifying and flagging players who may be physically unprepared for the game and therefore at an increased
+risk of injury due to fatigue.</small>

 <center><img src="images/player_plots.png"/></center>